-In South Africa, we have come to dread national and international reports on the state of learning and teaching at school level.
-These include, amongst others, the Annual Assessment Tests (ANAs) now retired, the TIMSS international reports, and more recently the 2016 Stellenbosch University report on hindrances in education.
-These reports repeatedly highlight the low literacy levels of learners.
+In South Africa, we have come to dread national and international reports on the state of learning and teaching at school level, which repeatedly highlight the low literacy levels of learners.
 The reaction to these reports is usually short-lived reading campaigns or quick fixes.

-What South Africa needs are school libraries driven and sustained by a Department of Basic Education’s directorate of school librarianship (that does not yet exist) and for those that are going the extra mile, to bring reading and stories to life in their schools and classrooms to be supported and celebrated.
+What South Africa needs are school libraries driven and sustained by a Department of Basic Education’s directorate of school librarianship (that does not yet exist), and to support and celebrate those who bring reading and stories to life in their schools and classrooms.
 There needs to be a policy for school libraries, an implementation plan that includes qualified school librarians in each school, and a support service at the provincial level.
-The benefits and value of a functioning school library under the leadership of a professional school librarian have been recognized globally and shown to boost learner achievement.
+The benefits and value of a functioning school library under the leadership of a professional school librarian have been recognised globally and shown to boost learner achievement.

-Nal’ibali – a national reading-for-enjoyment campaign which promotes the value of reading-for-enjoyment in children’s school success, has seen evidence of the need and desire for reading corners in classrooms and libraries in schools, resulting in the pilot mobile-library project.
-Intended for use in homes, many recipients reported using their multilingual libraries in school settings where their novels and pictures books in home languages were quickly snapped up.
+Nal’ibali – a national reading-for-enjoyment campaign that promotes the value of reading for enjoyment in children’s school success – has seen evidence of the need and desire for reading corners in classrooms and libraries in schools, resulting in the pilot mobile-library project.
+Intended for use in homes, many recipients reported using their multilingual libraries in school settings where their novels and picture books in home languages were quickly snapped up.

 Dr Sandy Zinn, senior lecturer, Department of Library & Information Science, University of the Western Cape